scus1/dns320l/README.md

 ```bash
 $ make config
 ```
-This command takes `kirkwood_defconfig` respectively `mvebu_v5_defconfig`, adds the options defined in `config.d/*`,  runs `cross-make menuconfig` and copies the `kirkwood-dns320l.dts` to the appropriate location.
+This command takes `kirkwood_defconfig` respectively `mvebu_v5_defconfig`, adds the options defined in `config.d/*`,  copies the `kirkwood-dns320l.dts` to the appropriate location and finally lets you modify the configuration using `menuconfig`.
 You may modify the `.config` as you like.

 To create the kernel image run
 ```bash
 $ make build
 ```
-which builds the kernel, appends the device tree blob, builds the `uImage` and the modules.
+which builds the kernel, appends the device tree blob and builds the `uImage` and modules.

 Finally you may want to run